The word "Tune Up" is probably the most misused and

 Springfield, Oregon 97477

 Our staff has over 200 years of experience to serve your automobile needs and with our dedication to Integrity, Quality and Exceptional Service, Wayne's Garage can service or repair your car or truck to give you dependable transportation and "peace of mind".
 Our office staff will explain the needs or problems with your car and let you know what can wait and what should be done now.
-We use original equipment parts whenever possible and offer an 18 month warranty.
+We use original equipment parts whenever possible and offer a 24 month/36,000 mile warranty.
 Visit us in Eugene or Springfield Oregon.